-Notable Challenges in 2022/23
+Notable Challenges in 2023/24

-7. The County Council has continued to deliver its services as the nation continued to recover from the pandemic and during a period of rising inflation and global events which have had a significant impact on supplies and service costs as well as fuel cost increases and other factors driving inflation and supply chain disruption.
-The Council has had to manage a range of service pressures and community support demands arising from the impact of the cost of living for residents.
-The recruitment and retention of staff has become more challenging and remains a significant risk for the County Council, albeit significant action be being taken to mitigate this.
-The Council has been proactive in responding to the need for assistance for refugees and drawing on County resources as well as government funding in a complex and ever changing set of expectations.
+8. The County Council has continued to deliver its services during a period of high inflation and national, political and global events which have continued to have a significant impact on supplies and service costs and other factors, driving inflation and supply chain disruption.
+The Council has had to manage a range of significant service pressures, within both adults' and children's services and community support demands arising from the impact of the cost of living for residents.
+The recruitment and retention of staff has been challenging in some services and remains a significant risk for the County Council, albeit significant action be being taken to mitigate this.
+The Council has been proactive in responding to the need for assistance for refugees and drawing on County resources as well as government funding in a complex and ever-changing set of expectations.